-A conventional D.C motors cannot be used for operations that require, very high speed, long term working and stability, because, they have so many mechanical parts that constantly moves and in time, it will wear off.
+To fully understand the usage of a brushless RC motor, you should know the basic princpiples and working of it.
+A conventional DC motors cannot be used for operations that require, very high speed, long term working and stability, because, they have so many mechanical parts that constantly moves and in time, it will wear off.
 Brushless DC motors are high speed motors that uses minimal mechanical parts and more electronics to provide a stable movement.
 In these motors, we place the magnets on the rotor and the electromagnets are moved to the stator.
 Then small circuits are used to power up the electromagnets which in turn rotate the shafts.

 What we are Looking At